 Arrests, by 42 percent, were down across the board, except for auto theft.
 Those more than doubled, to 25 from 12 for the same week in 2019.

-Mr. de Blasio also cautioned that bias crimes, particularly against people of Asian heritage, appears to be on the rise since the virus, which appears to have started in China, gained a foothold in the city.
+Mr. de Blasio also cautioned that bias crimes, particularly against people of Asian heritage, appear to be on the rise since the virus, which appears to have started in China, gained a foothold in the city.
 He said such assaults, whether verbal or physical, were “thoroughly unacceptable.”

 “We will not stand for it,” he said.
 “We'll ensure there's consequences for anyone, but we need the reports to be able to have the NYPD do the investigation and follow up and ensure that justice is served.”